memfault/interrupt/_posts/2020-01-22-i2c-in-a-nutshell.md

 > a read.
 For example, reading 8 bytes from an I2C EEPROM would be implemented
 > by sending a write command to set the EEPROM address offset we want to read from,
 > followed by command which would NACK the 8th byte to signal to the EEPROM
 > device that no more bytes are needed.
-This is simpler than a hypothetical

 ### Clock Stretching